MuhammadArham1/Mad-Outlet/wp-content/plugins/wp-dark-mode/readme.txt

-=== WP Dark Mode - Dark Mode Plugin for Improved Accessibility, Dark Theme, Night Mode, and Social Sharing ===
+=== Dark Mode Plugin for Better Accessibility, Dark Theme and Night Mode - WP Dark Mode ===
-Contributors: wppool, wpdarkmode, azizultex, iamjafran
+Contributors: wppool, wpdarkmode, azizultex, iamjafran, shahreyar46
-Tags: dark, dark mode, night mode, dark theme, accessibility Requires at least: 5.0
+Tags: dark mode, dark, night mode, dark theme, accessibility Requires at least: 5.0
 Tested up to: 6.8
 Requires PHP: 5.6
-Stable tag: 5.2.15
+Stable tag: 5.2.16
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The best dark mode plugin for WordPress with the best features - dark mode toggle, dashboard dark mode, accessibility, with zero coding required!
+Enable dark mode on WordPress without any coding.
+Improve site accessibility with a stunning dark theme that improves conversion.

 == Description ==

-= CREATE A STUNNING DARK MODE VERSION OF YOUR WEBSITE ✨ =
+**CREATE A STUNNING DARK MODE VERSION OF YOUR WEBSITE ✨**

 WP Dark Mode instantly creates a dark mode version of your website without any complicated setup.
 Activate the plugin and your site visitors will experience a dark mode version of your website as per their preferred operating system preference.
 This is the easiest and highest-rated dark mode plugin for WordPress on the repository.